 These are accompanied by papers that develop and explain the open-vocabulary methods we have pioneered.

-AIs Will Transform Psychology & Psychotherapy
+LLMs Will Transform Psychology & Psychotherapy

 Anecdotally, people are already turning to ChatGPT (and friends) for psychological advice.
 There is a larger unaddressed need in mental health care, and so the temptation is great to “just” deploy LLMs in clinical applications.
 And the hope is justified — but mental health is an uncommonly high-stakes domains.
 To deploy LLMs responsible in this space, we have to think in stages, and start with supervised LLMs doing narrow tasks “under supervision.”
+We are also outlining ways to evaluate such systems to ensure their safety.

 [pdf] Stade, E. C., Stirman, S. W., Ungar, L. H., Schwartz, H. A., Yaden, D. B., Sedoc, J., … Eichstaedt, J. C. (in press).
 Artificial intelligence will change the future of psychotherapy: A proposal for responsible, psychologist-led development. npj Mental Health Research. https://doi.org/10.31234/osf.io/cuzvr